smartpunter/schedule/README.md

 python newSchedule.py schedule-config.json schedule.json schedule.html
 ```

-Add `--feasibility` to only verify that a schedule is possible.
-The solver runs for up to 60 seconds and reports the result without generating files.
+Set `"objective": "check"` in the configuration to only verify that a schedule is possible.
+THIS SEARCHES FOR ANY SOLUTION AND DOES NOT OPTIMISE PENALTIES.
+Use `"total"` or
+`"fair"` to find the best timetable.

 While the solver runs you will see lines similar to